 Summary

-A feedback control system in the space industry is a critical technology that ensures the stable and precise operation of spacecraft and related equipment.
+A feedback control system in the space industry is a critical Technology that ensures the stable and precise operation of spacecraft and related equipment.
 By continuously monitoring and adjusting system outputs, these control systems maintain essential parameters such as orientation, temperature, pressure, and velocity.
 Used in a variety of applications from satellites to manned missions, feedback control systems are fundamental to the success and safety of space exploration.
 Effective implementation requires addressing potential risks such as system malfunctions, communication delays, and software errors.

 --